anmolw/discord-bot/Readme.md

 ### Configuring markov generation channels

 Enable developer mode in your discord client.
 Copy the channel ids for channels which you want to use for markov text generation.
+Edit `markov_channels` in config.py, and add a tuple to this list for each channel with the following format: `(channelID, num)`, where num represents the number of past messages to add to the model upon initialization.

 ### Setting up the spotify integration